VARIO work program 2022

 VARIO advises the Flemish Government and the Flemish Parliament on science, innovation and entrepreneurship policy.
-The 2021 advisory projects include both own (ongoing) initiatives and requests for advice will be addressed.
+In the 2022 advisory trajectories, both own (current) initiatives and requests for advice will be addressed.
 In the course of the work year, new requests for advice from the Flemish Government or the Flemish Parliament can be added to the work program.

 - Clean, connected and autonomous vehicles